28 Secrets About Starbucks, According to Employees

 Have you ever noticed how spotless even busy Starbucks locations tend to be?
 That's no coincidence.
 Employees say that the chain makes cleanliness and safety top priorities.
 In fact, the drinks are so fresh that there's a "99% chance the milk used in your drink was first opened an hour prior," according to one barista.

-While Starbucks' drinks are made to order, their pastries aren't baked in-house.
-According to employees, baked goods are shipped in frozen and it's up to baristas to defrost them.
-Looking for something healthier to nosh on?
-Try one of the 40 Healthy Snack Ideas To Keep You Slim!
+While Starbucks' drinks are made to order, the pastries aren't baked in-house.
+According to employees, the baked goods are shipped in frozen, and it's up to baristas to defrost them.

 Think your ethical eating habits mean Starbucks is off-limits?
 Think again.
-"As a barista who worked for a vegan company and had to research what's vegan at Starbucks, none of the regular syrups have milk in them, though the caramel drizzle and the thicker syrups (white mocha, pumpkin spice, and caramel brulee) do.
-Regular mocha is vegan though,” reveals one employee.
+"As a barista who worked for a vegan company and had to research what's vegan at Starbucks, none of the regular syrups have milk in them, though the caramel drizzle and the thicker syrups (white mocha, pumpkin spice, and caramel brûlée) do.
+Regular mocha is vegan, though," revealed one employee.

 Frappuccinos are delicious, but they're also time-consuming.
 Baristas admit that customers who order Frappuccinos when the store is packed are often on the receiving end of some ire.

 Starbucks food and drinks aren't the only things that employees get a discount on.
-Through their partnership program, Starbucks employees can get significant discounts on pricey Apple products.
+Through the chain's partnership program, Starbucks employees can get significant discounts on pricey Apple products.

 That barista you're ordering from might just be a champion in their field.
 Baristas who have honed their skills in latte art, new beverage creation, and coffee pairings may be eligible to compete in the Starbucks Barista Championships.
-Finalists not only get two plaques recognizing their effort, but a trip to Starbucks headquarters in Seattle.
-Before you make your next Starbucks pilgrimage, make sure your go-to treat doesn’t make our list of The #1 Worst Menu Option at 41 Popular Restaurants!
+Finalists not only get two plaques recognizing their efforts but also a trip to Starbucks headquarters in Seattle.